chase-scott/Elevator-Simulator/Elevator_Timing_Data/README.md

   <p>
     Short script that calculates important elevator timing data.<br>
     Very rough code formatting.
 Will reformat at a later date (along with updating this README.md file).<br>
+    <a href="./Elevator-Timing-Report.pdf">Elevator Timing Report</a>  provides additional information on how we came to the final values.
   </p>

 <h2>Iteration #0 Work Products Values</h2>